Grant makes history as first female winner on European men's tour

 Grant did not put a foot wrong at Halmstad Golf Club, stretching her overnight lead from two shots to seven with five birdies in the first six holes.

-She managed to keep her card clean with three successive pars despite pouring rain before making another birdie on the tenth.
+She kept her card clean with three successive pars despite pouring rain before making another birdie on the tenth.

 Grant picked up further shots at the 11th and 14th to get to 24 under par and win by the biggest margin on the DP World Tour -- the rebranded European Tour -- so far this season.